UKPLab/sentence-transformers/docs/pretrained_models.md

 - **xlm-r-distilroberta-base-paraphrase-v1** - Multilingual version of distilroberta-base-paraphrase-v1, trained on parallel data for 50+ languages.
 - **xlm-r-bert-base-nli-stsb-mean-tokens**: Produces similar embeddings as the bert-base-nli-stsb-mean-token model.
 Trained on parallel data for 50+ languages.
 - **distilbert-multilingual-nli-stsb-quora-ranking** - Multilingual version of *distilbert-base-nli-stsb-quora-ranking*.
 Fine-tuned with parallel data for 50+ languages.
+- **T-Systems-onsite/cross-en-de-roberta-sentence-transformer** - Multilingual model for English an German. [[More]](https://huggingface.co/T-Systems-onsite/cross-en-de-roberta-sentence-transformer)

 **Bitext Mining**